mikemyl/algorithms-stanford/assignment_6_1_2sum/Readme.md

 # Programming Assignment 6.1 - Dijkstra Shortest Paths

-In the fourth programming assignment we are given [this long list](app/assignment_6-1.txt) of numbers and our goal is to compute the number of values `t` in the interval `[-10000, 10000]` such that there are distinct numbers x,y that satisfy: `x + y = t`
+In the 6.1 programming assignment we are given [this long list](app/assignment_6-1.txt) of numbers and our goal is to compute the number of values `t` in the interval `[-10000, 10000]` such that there are distinct numbers x,y that satisfy: `x + y = t`